 The provider had arrangements for transporting, cleaning, checking, sterilising and storing instruments in line with HTM 01-05.
-The records showed equipment used by staff for cleaning and sterilising instruments was validated, maintained and used in line with the manufacturers' guidance.
+The records showed equipment used by staff for cleaning and sterilising instruments was regularly serviced.
+Manual cleaning was in place, we noted that there was no long handled brush for scrubbing and lint free cloth was not available.
+This was not in line with current guidance.
+The provider assured us that these areas would be addressed.